clottman/cassey-on-eleventy/posts/c-and-c-floats.md

 <figure>
   {% img "raw_img/cc-floats/trailer.png", "a bright yellow truck pulls a pretty bare-bones trailer that has a slingshot contraption mounted on the back, with a guy riding the contraption with feet on the pedals, about to launch a hot dog", 600, "center-block margin-bottom" %}
-  <figcaption>An early float (maybe actually 2001, as the photo shows?) was not very thematically interesting, but was perhaps the first proof of concept of the homemade hot dog schlinger.</figcaption>
+  <figcaption>An early float (maybe actually 2001, as the photo shows?) was not very thematically interesting, but was perhaps the first proof of concept of the homemade hot dog schlinger.
+My mom says this one was so boring because the locker was under construction that year, in one of many expansions.
+She thinks the plywood part probably said "Under construction -- again!"</figcaption>
 </figure>

 <figure>